matthewdeanmartin/jiggle_version/README.md

     cd src
     # should run from same folder with setup.py
+    # or parent folder of my_project/__init__.py

     jiggle_library here
     # find, bump & update version strings in source code

     git --tag $(jiggle_library find)

+Depends on cmp-version, docopt, parver, semantic-version, versio, which your application is unlikely to depend on.

 Badges
 ------